 This Camino Frances Map is a handy visual representation of the most famous route on the Camino de Santiago.

-The Camino Frances or French Way is well known from many films, books, and documentaries.
+The Camino Frances or French Way is well known for many films, books, and documentaries.

-The French Way or Camino Francés is the most famous and popular Camino de Santiago route, attracting nearly 70% of all Camino pilgrims.
+The French Way or Camino Francés is the most famous and popular of the Camino de Santiago routes, attracting nearly 70% of all Camino pilgrims.